llamafolio/evm-indexer/README.md

 ## Chains

-Currently, the indexer can index the following chains:
+Currently, the indexer has been tested indexing the following chains:

 - Ethereum
 - Polygon